pchaganti/gx-ariana/README.md

 # [Ariana](https://ariana.dev)

-Ariana is a tool to debug your JS/TS code in development way faster than with a traditional debugger or `console.log` statements.
+Ariana is an IDE extension and CLI tool to debug your JS/TS code in development way faster than with a traditional debugger or `console.log` statements.

 **Features:**